What is Adobe Lightroom?

 How do I install the presets once I’ve purchased them?

 Installation instructions are down below!
+Click here to go straight to them!

 Will my photos look just like yours?